What is non-radiographic axial spondyloarthritis (nr-axSpA)?

 How is nr-axSpA diagnosed?

-Nr-axSpA can be difficult to diagnose because the damage to the spine cannot be seen on an X-ray.
-Many people live with it for years before they get diagnosed.
-A rheumatologist will typically look at how inflammation is affecting the entire body, assess the patient’s history, and then run a variety of tests, including physical exams, imaging, and lab tests.
+Nr-axSpA is difficult to diagnose because the damage to the spine cannot be seen on an X-ray.
+Many people live with it for years before it gets diagnosed.
+Nr-axSpA is only diagnosed by a doctor, like a rheumatologist.
+A rheumatologist will typically look at how inflammation is affecting your entire body, assess your history, and then run a variety of tests, including physical exams, imaging, and lab tests.

 nr-axSpA